RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

 > **Good to know**: If you'd like to host the entire RetroPie folder remotely you can do so by removing the `/roms` directories from the mount command above.
 Make sure to have a copy of the RetroPie installation on your remote server or EmulationStation won't be able to start RetroPie!

-Restart your Raspberry Pi with `sudo reboot` or by simply unplugging the power cord.
+Restart your Raspberry Pi with `sudo reboot`.

 Alternatively, if you have a shared folder that allows guest access, you can use the following line in your `autostart.sh`: